 Encode Time 1: When using 2-tone or 5-tone, this sets the length of time for the first tone of the sequence.
-When using DTMF, this is the tone ON time for DTMF tones.
+When using DTMF or Pulse Tone, this is the tone ON time.

 Encode Time 2: When using 2-tone or 5-tone, this sets the duration of each of the remaining tones of the sequence.
-When using DTMF, this is the tone OFF time (between digits).
+When using DTMF or Pulse Tone, this is the tone OFF time (between digits).

-Range: U 0005 to 9999 milliseconds Default: 0050 milliseconds
+Range: 0 0005 to 9999 milliseconds Default: 0050 milliseconds